 - What's the best cheese to make pimento cheese?
-Sargento Reserve Series is used in this recipe and can be found in the dairy cheese section at most grocery stores.
+You can grate your own cheese of course, using the same amount called for in the recipe.
+Sargento Reserve Series is used in this recipe and can be found in the dairy cheese section at most grocery stores

 - Can I use a different variety of cheese to make pimento cheese?
 Oh yes, you can.
 You may opt to use any mild, medium or sharp cheddar cheese either white or golden in color to make this Southern style pimento cheese recipe with excellent results.